 Update: With the newer version of Laulima you should see this listed by term (eg. Fall 2015).
 The terms still can be seen in the course URLs though.

 Courses are auto created by Banner, the UH registration system and will typically show up in your Laulima account several months prior to the beginning of the semester in which you will teach them.
 By default the Banner name is simply the course name and section (eg. ENG-100-001).
 We do run a process to add more information to the title so it is a bit more useful, so you might see something more like ENG-100-001 [MAN.12345.FA12], adding campus, CRN and term information.

-That being said, the Banner Semester Term is represented by a number (rather than something like "SP12") so the cateogries in the "My Active Sites" tab reflect this.
-Also, note that each new Fall semester is represented with the next year’s date and a number representing the Fall semester.
+That being said, the Banner Semester Term is represented by a number (rather than something like "SP12") so the cateogries in the "More Sites" tab reflect this.
+Also, note that each new Fall semester is represented with the next year's date and a number representing the Fall semester.
 For example, if you have a Fall course, you may notice that all the fall course titles will end for example, FA12 but are listed under the heading, 201310.
 The Banner term 2013 is the Fall 2012 school year and has a semester number or code of 10 (for example: MATH-100-001 [MAN.54321.FA12] will be listed under 201310).